-The investment priority or importance of the training determines the size of the government subsidy.
+The investment priority or importance of the training determines the value of the government subsidy.
 Training in vocational areas that align with important economic and industry skill needs receives a higher government subsidy.
-A higher subsidy is also paid to support participation by disadvantaged learners and for local delivery into country and remote areas in Queensland, and in Cape York and the Torres Strait.
+A higher subsidy is also paid to support participation by disadvantaged learners (concessional students) and for local delivery into country and remote areas in Queensland, and in Cape York and the Torres Strait.

 Can any training provider deliver Certificate 3 Guarantee courses?

 Only training providers approved by the Department of Employment, Small Business and Training to deliver training and assessment services can deliver subsidised courses through the Certificate 3 Guarantee program.
-The department's approved training providers are called pre-qualified suppliers.
+These approved training providers are called Skills Assure Suppliers.

-Are students eligible for Certificate 3 Guarantee if they hold an overseas qualification?
+Am I eligible for Certificate 3 Guarantee if I hold an overseas qualification?

-As part of the assessment process to determine if a prospective student meets all eligibility criteria to undertake Queensland Government subsidised training, the pre-qualified supplier must make an informed judgment about the person's education qualification gained overseas and whether it would enable the person to gain or qualify for their desired employment in Queensland.
-The pre-qualified supplier must clearly document their reasons for how they arrived at that opinion or evaluation, and be able to present this information at audit.
+As part of the assessment process to determine if you meet all eligibility criteria to undertake Queensland Government subsidised training, the training provider must make an informed judgment about the qualification you gained overseas and whether it would enable you to gain or qualify for your desired employment in Queensland.
+The training provider must clearly document their reasons for how they arrived at that opinion or evaluation and be able to present this information at audit.

-If a student holds an overseas qualification that has been recognised by an Australian professional body or other organisation as meeting the registration or licensing requirements for a specific occupation then the student would be deemed not eligible to access the Certificate 3 Guarantee.
+If you hold an overseas qualification that has been recognised by an Australian professional body or other organisation as meeting the registration or licensing requirements for a specific occupation, then you would be deemed not eligible to access the Certificate 3 Guarantee.

-Students who hold a bachelor degree or higher level qualification awarded by a tertiary college or university in Australia are not eligible to access the Certificate 3 Guarantee as these qualifications form part of, and are nationally recognised within, the Australian Qualifications Framework (AQF).
+If you hold a bachelor degree or higher level qualification awarded by a tertiary institution or university in Australia, you are not eligible to access the Certificate 3 Guarantee as these qualifications form part of, and are nationally recognised within, the AQF.

-Students who hold a Certificate level I to Advanced Diploma qualification issued prior to the introduction of the Australian Qualifications Framework in 1995 are eligible to access the Certificate 3 Guarantee.
+If you hold a certificate level I to Advanced Diploma qualification issued prior to the introduction of the AQF in 1995, you are eligible to access the Certificate 3 Guarantee.

-Can students complete more than one certificate III level qualification through the Certificate 3 Guarantee program?
+Can I complete more than 1 certificate III level qualification through the Certificate 3 Guarantee program?

-No - students are entitled to access government subsidised training for one completed Certificate III qualification.
-For this reason, it is very important that prior to signing an enrolment form and committing to a course of study which will use up the entitlement, students take the time to consider the course they are choosing and to compare training options and costs
+No. Students are entitled to access government subsidised training for 1 completed certificate III qualification only.
+For this reason, it is very important that prior to signing an enrolment form and committing to a course of study which will use up the entitlement, you take the time to consider the course you are choosing and to compare training options and costs.

-Can students already completing a certificate III qualification access the Certificate 3 Guarantee?
+I'm already completing a certificate III qualification.
+Can I access the Certificate 3 Guarantee?

-No - to be eligible to receive the Certificate 3 Guarantee, students must not already hold, or be currently studying a certificate III or higher level qualification.
+No. To be eligible to receive the Certificate 3 Guarantee, you must not already hold a certificate III or higher level qualification, or be currently studying or enrolled in another qualification.
 This includes any equivalent certificate III or higher level training completed at university or through an apprenticeship or traineeship.
-It does not matter if you paid for this training or it was subsidised by the government.
+It doesn't matter if you paid for this training or if it was subsidised by the government.

-Is a student who has deferred from university eligible under the Certificate 3 Guarantee?
+If I have deferred from university, am I eligible under the Certificate 3 Guarantee?

-Can students get additional training to prepare them for a Certificate 3 Guarantee qualification?
+Can I get additional training to prepare for a Certificate 3 Guarantee qualification?

-Yes - when students enrol in a subsidised qualification under the Certificate 3 Guarantee, their training provider assesses them to identify if they need extra training support.
-If they do, they can access help with reading, writing and maths (called Foundation Skills) or related certificate I and/or certificate II courses which lead to the certificate III qualification.
-The cost of this extra training is subsidised under the Certificate 3 Guarantee Program.
+Yes.
+When you enrol in a subsidised qualification under the Certificate 3 Guarantee, your training provider will assess you to identify if you need extra training support.
+If you do, you can access help with reading, writing and maths (called Foundation Skills) or related certificate I and/or certificate II courses which lead to the certificate III qualification.
+The cost of this extra training is subsidised under the Certificate 3 Guarantee program.

 What happens if my training provider stops offering a Certificate 3 Guarantee qualification I am enrolled in?

-Under the training provider's contract with the department, if the training provider stops delivering your course, the training provider is obligated to assist you to move to another pre-approved training provider so you can complete your training.
+Under the training provider's contract with the department (their Skills Assure Supplier contract), if the training provider stops delivering your course, the training provider is obligated to assist you to move to another Skills Assure Supplier so you can complete your training.

-If a student continues their qualification with another training provider, do they get recognition for the training they have already completed?
+If I continue my qualification with another training provider, do I get recognition for the training I have already completed?

-Yes - the first training provider must supply the student with a Statement of Attainment which shows any units of competency they have completed for the course or qualification.
-The student must present the Statement of Attainment to the new training provider so that their previous completed units of competency can be recognised.
+Yes.
+The first training provider must supply you with a Statement of Attainment listing all units of competency you have completed for the course or qualification.
+You must present the Statement of Attainment to the new training provider so that your previous completed units of competency can be recognised.

 Does the Certificate 3 Guarantee cover all training costs?

 Individuals are expected to contribute to the cost of their training through a co-contribution fee.
-The amount of out of pocket expense for students through the co-contribution fee will vary from course to course and between different training providers.
+The amount of the co-contribution fee will vary from course to course and between different training providers.

 The co-contribution fee must represent the total cost to the student and include any enrolment charges, tuition fees, services fees, material fees and all other costs associated with delivery.

-What fees can a student be charged under the Certificate 3 Guarantee?
+What fees can I be charged under the Certificate 3 Guarantee?

 More information about co-contribution fees is outlined within the relevant program policy.
-As per the relevant program policy, training providers can, but are not required to charge a co-contribution fee to students undertaking foundation skills training and concessional students undertaking Certificates I and II (lower level vocational qualifications).
-Also, participants of Skilling Queenslanders for Work, free training for Year 12 graduates and VET in Schools cannot be charged a co-contribution fee.
+As per the relevant program policy, training providers can, but are not required to charge a co-contribution fee to students undertaking foundation skills training and concessional students undertaking certificates I and II (lower-level vocational qualifications).
+Participants of Skilling Queenslanders for Work, Fee Free TAFE and VET in Schools cannot be charged a co-contribution fee.